oncebasun/all-in-one-server/README.md

 ### Fresh Setup
 #### Test Disk Speed
 - Create a dataset in the pool with SMB and no compression
+- `cd` into the dataset and use the following command to do speed tests:
 ```
 # Sequential write
 fio --direct=1 --iodepth=16 --thread --rw=write --ioengine=psync --bs=128k --size=2G --numjobs=30 --group_reporting --name=seqwrite